MathCo: History

-TheMathCompany was founded by Sayandeb Banerjee, Aditya Kumbakonam, and Anuj Krishna.
+The MathCompany was founded by Sayandeb Banerjee, Aditya Kumbakonam, and Anuj Krishna.
 The company has offices in Chicago, Austin, Bangalore, and also operates in Canada, the Netherlands, and the United Kingdom, Singapore, Hong Kong, and the Middle East.
 Sayandeb Banerjee serves as the CEO of the company.

-In 2019, the company received initial backing from Arihant Patni, Managing Director of Patni Financial Advisors.
+In 2019, the company received initial backing from Arihant Patni, managing director of Patni Financial Advisors.
 In 2021, it expanded its operations in Europe.
 In February 2022, TheMathCompany initiated an Employee Stock Ownership Plan (ESOP) buy-back program, resulting in the repurchase of ESOPs valued at Rs.
 93.2 crores.
 Approximately 20 percent of the company's existing employees participated in the program.
 The company secured an additional $50 million in funding from Brighton Park Capital.

 In 2022, TheMathCompany teamed up with Great Learning to develop a Data Engineering module for their data science and engineering postgraduate program.
 The company was included in the Deloitte Technology Fast 50 India program and was listed in the 2022 Inc. 5000.
 In 2023, the company rebranded itself as MathCo and announced the integration of GenAI features into its proprietary platform, Co.dx, which is now known as NucliOS.
 NucliOS is a proprietary analytics platform used for developing low-code and customized applications.

 In February 2023, MathCo partnered with Women in Data, a non-profit organization that supports women in the data and analytics field.
 They also signed an MOU with Amrita Vishwa Vidyapeetham for the MathCo Campus Programme.